 Bell clearly loves her speciality.

-When I spoke to her earlier this year she said: “Security is really exciting once you get past the doom and gloom.
+Earlier this year she told me: “Security is really exciting once you get past the doom and gloom.
 It has some of the fastest paced technology challenges you can find.

 “…I wanted to support all of these tiny companies who, from New Zealand want to build their own little digital cathedrals and they want to do securely without breaking the bank.